Chris Burke (baseball): Houston Astros

-Burke made his MLB debut on July 4, 2004 against the Texas Rangers.
+Burke made his MLB debut on July 4, 2004, against the Texas Rangers.
 He recorded his first Major League hit with a pinch-hit single on September 14 against the St. Louis Cardinals.

 Entering 2005, Burke was rated as the top prospect in the Astros system by Baseball America.
 He made the Astros' Opening Day roster, but was optioned to Round Rock on May 6.
 He batted .311 there before being recalled to the Astros on June 1.
 He finished the season batting .248 with 5 home runs and 26 RBI in 108 games.
-Burke had an 11-game hitting streak from June 27-July 6, tied for the third-longest streak among NL rookies in 2005 and was the longest for an Astros rookie since Julio Lugo's 14-game streak in 2000.
+Burke had an 11-game hitting streak from June 27 to July 6, tied for the third-longest streak among NL rookies in 2005 and the longest for an Astros rookie since Julio Lugo's 14-game streak in 2000.

 Burke hit the series-winning walk-off home run off Joey Devine of the Atlanta Braves' that ended Game 4 of the 2005 National League Division Series (NLDS).
-The game, which lasted 18 innings, took 5 hours and 50 minutes to play, stands as the second-longest playoff game in Major League postseason history.
+The game, which lasted 18 innings, took 5 hours and 50 minutes to play, and stands as the second-longest playoff game in Major League postseason history.

 Burke began the 2007 season on the Astros' Opening Day roster, but was optioned to Round Rock on May 11.
 Burke did not hit particularly well (.242 BA) there, but with outfielder Jason Lane struggling, Burke was recalled on June 3.